shenwei356/kmcp/docs/tutorial/profiling/index.md

 #### Profiling modes

-We preset six profiling modes, availabe with the flag `-m/--mode`.
+We preset six profiling modes, available with the flag `-m/--mode`.

 - `0` (for pathogen detection)
 - `1` (higher recall)